-Open to youth ages 12-18, the Cadet Program is a year-round program where cadets fly, learn to lead, hike, train for real life missions, get in shape, and push themselves to new limits.
+Open to youth ages 12 to not yet 19, the Cadet Program is a year-round program where cadets fly, learn to lead, hike, train for real life missions, get in shape, and push themselves to new limits.
 This is accomplished through a curriculum of leadership, aerospace, fitness, and character development.
 The program follows a military model and emphasizes Air Force traditions and values.
 Cadets also have opportunities to attend leadership encampments, career academies, and other activities during the summer.
 If you’re dreaming about a career in aviation, space, emergency services, or the military, the Cadet Program is for you.

 Elements of the Cadet Program